 Remembering Frank McCourt

-Tom Cahill, Colum McCann, Peter Quinn and others pay tribute to Frank McCourt
+Writers Tom Cahill, Colum McCann, and Peter Quinn paid tribute to Frank McCourt following his passing on July 19, 2009.

 IN THE MORNING ALL WILL BE FORGIVEN